ptoner/freedom-for-data/README.md

 */
 ```

-## Reading the record we just created.
+## Reading the record we just created
 ```javascript

 //Pass the id created above to the read function.
 The id was 1.